niplav/site/range_and_forecasting_accuracy.md

 <!--TODO: link Armstrong https://www.lesswrong.com/posts/6tErqpd2tDcpiBrX9/why-sigmoids-are-so-hard-to-predict on the problem of fitting sigmoids here!-->

-Because this is very different from a [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) (scaled values above the maximum (with a maximum of 0.25, some of the observed Brier scores are greater), continuous values to predict), I curve-fit explicitely using `scipy.optimize.curve_fit` (why did I only learn about this function from scrolling through the scipy documentation‽ This [is awesome](./notes.html#scipyoptimizecurvefit_Is_Awesome)!) with two parameters.
+Because this is different from a [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) (scaled values above the maximum (with a maximum of 0.25, some of the observed Brier scores are greater), continuous values to predict), I curve-fit explicitly using `scipy.optimize.curve_fit` (why did I only learn about this function from scrolling through the scipy documentation‽ This [is awesome](./notes.html#scipyoptimizecurvefit_Is_Awesome)!) with two parameters.

 (Why not do a linear regression on the log-transformed data?
-Because the corresponding transformation ends up with with 0 inside a logarithm for PredictionBook data: The inverse logistic is `$\log(\frac{1}{p}-1)$`, and some PredictionBook Brier scores are 1).
+Because the corresponding transformation ends up with 0 inside a logarithm for PredictionBook data: The inverse logistic is `$\log(\frac{1}{p}-1)$`, and some PredictionBook Brier scores are 1).